delehef/asgart/README.md

 ## Chord graphs

 A chord graph represents duplications amongst a DNA fragment as arcs linking point on a circle figuring a fragment bend over itself.
-Their width is directly proportional to the lenght of the duplications they represent.
+Their width is directly proportional to the length of the duplications they represent.

+### Example

+`asgart-plot human_genome.json chord --out=flat.svg --min-length 20000`

 ![Chord graph example](screenshots/chord.png)

 ## Flat graphs

 Flat graphs are made of two superposed horizontal lines, representing the two fragments analyzed by ASGART, with lines linking left and right parts of the duplications found, their width proportional to the length of the duplication.

+### Example

+`asgart-plot human_Y.json flat --out=flat.svg --no-direct --no-untranslated --min-length 2000`

 ![Flat graph example](screenshots/flat.png)